-In our experience, the take-away most frequently kept and used is the Workplace Style Guide.
+In our experience, the takeaway most frequently kept and used is the Workplace Style Guide.
 Participants get to create their own DiSC map that’s all about them.
 Posted to their door, it providers their visitors with a few hints about how to work most effectively with them.
 Plus on the reverse side is a short summary of how to work effectively with each personality style.
-It offer reminders to the questions: What should I do when trying to connect?
+It offers reminders to the questions: What should I do when trying to connect?
 When problems need to be solved?
 When things get tense?

 You can order and use these even if you’ve worked with a group using one of the other DiSC profiles such as Sales.
-They retail for under 75 cents a piece so are inexpensive reminders.
+They retail for under 75 cents apiece so are inexpensive reminders.

 There are Interaction Guides for Workplace, Sales, and Management profiles.
 Their design might look very similar but their content is unique for each profile.
 Each guide directs the reader to think of someone and then consider if they are more fast-paced and outspoken or more cautious and reflective.
-This helps them make their first rough judgement about that person’s preferred style.
+This helps them make their first rough judgment about that person’s preferred style.
 Then they are asked to consider if the person they have in mind is more questioning and skeptical or more accepting and warm.
 Combined, this information can aid them in determining another person’s DiSC style.

-These sell for under a dollar a piece.
+These sell for under a dollar apiece.
 They’ve been updated recently with a new design.

 Most of these guides are included in the DiSC facilitation kits for each profile.

-You’ll find even more DiSC take-aways at DiSCProfile.com.
+You’ll find even more DiSC takeaways at DiSCProfile.com.
 Which ones have you used?

 UPDATE December 2014:

-MyEverythingDiSC makes it even easier to keep your participants learning about themselves, their co-workers and DiSC.
+MyEverythingDiSC makes it even easier to keep your participants learning about themselves, their co-workers, and DiSC.
 Learners can connect with coworkers or friends who have completed an Everything DiSC assessment.
-With permission of others, they can review their styles or run Comparison Reports.
+With the permission of others, they can review their styles or run Comparison Reports.
 And for those who want to dig deeper into research and theory, MyEverythingDiSC.com has several resources available.

 by Kristeen Bullwinkle and the DiSCProfile.com team